Kamalbura/esp32-audio-i2s-test/README.md

 - **Noise Reduction:** DC removal, lowpass filtering, and spectral gating for clean audio.
 - **Environment Classification:** Detects if the environment is calm, noisy, or contains speech.
 - **Low Latency:** Small buffers for near real-time feedback.
+- **Bluetooth/Phone Visualization:** Use DumbDisplay for wireless, touch-friendly audio analysis.

 ---